WHATT?!? Where is all my edits?

-The Ground Water Division of South Africa and its Gauteng Branch invite businesses, universities, municipalities, water authorities and the private groundwater users to join us in discussing and addressing these critical issues.
-Come and share your knowledge, your products, and your experience; or come and gain vital exposure and knowledge that you can take back to your clients or your business partners to be more water prepared!
+The Ground Water Division of South Africa and its Gauteng Branch invite all businesses, universities, municipalities, water authorities and the private groundwater users to join in discussing groundwater.
+You are welcome to come and share your knowledge, your products, and your experience virtually or in-person; or just join and arm yourself with vital knowledge, gain some new insights and perspectives and/or just meet up with each other again!

 The current National Chair of the GWD-GSSA summarised his vision for the two-year duration to “putting groundwater in the media with the correct facts, the success stories of groundwater development and management.”
 Such facts are based on hydrogeology (and related) research and not research from skewed perspectives.

 The integral message from all this is that groundwater should be afforded adequate management through proper development and protection in order to achieve the desired state of resilience.
 In keeping with these themes stemming from a common vision for groundwater resource sustainability, the following Theme for GWD Groundwater Conference & Exhibition 2021 is proposed;

 RESEARCH.
 INNOVATE.
 DEVELOP.
 MANAGE.
 PROTECT.

 Research and Development through Innovation must be the new narrative that shapes the developmental trajectory and future landscape of groundwater in South Africa and the world.
 A paradigm shift is needed by building a value chain towards demonstration and piloting to create impact by using groundwater as a tool for transformation.